 Three degrees that are often considered in tandem include:

-While, at first glance, these degrees appear similar, they do differ in several significant ways.
+While these degrees may appear similar, they do differ in several significant ways.
 These distinctions make each of the degrees better suited for certain individuals, depending on their specific interests and career goals.

 Below, we explore each of these degrees and offer several tips to help you make the right selection.